vermad843/html-css-basics/README.md

 [x] styles :

-[x] background-color : color in the entire thing
+[x] background-color : color in the entire thing.
     ex -  style = "background: red;"

-[x]  color : changet the color of the text
+[x]  color : change the color of the text.
      ex -  style = "color: orange;"

+[x] font-size : for deciding the size of the text. ex- style = "font-size: 50px;"

 [x]  b : make text bold